Verifying Switched System Stability With Logic: Loop Invariants for Switched System Stability

-The bottom premises of~\irref{UGpAStimemlf} and~\irref{UGpASgstmlf} exemplify a key benefit of \dL stability reasoning: arithmetical conditions on $\lterm_p$ that arise from $\alpha_u, \invariants, \invarianta$ are derived in a \emph{correct-by-construction} manner by systematically unfolding the discrete dynamics of $\alpha_u$ with sound \dL axioms.
-This is especially important for controlled switching, where the number of possible transitions scales quadratically with the number of switching modes.
+The bottom premises of~\irref{UGpAStimemlf} and~\irref{UGpASgstmlf} exemplify a key benefit of \dL stability reasoning: conditions on $\lterm_p$ that arise from $\invariants, \invarianta$ are derived by systematically unfolding the discrete dynamics of $\alpha_u$ with sound \dL axioms.
+This enables automatic, \emph{correct-by-construction} derivation of those conditions, which is especially important for controlled switching because the number of possible transitions scales quadratically $|\sigfam|^2$ with the number of modes $|\sigfam|$.